DScope/docs/source/index.html.md

   user_name | String | Name of the user.
   created_at | Date | When the form was received.
-  latitude | Float | Latitude where the form was answered. longitude | Floar | Longitude where the form was answered. question_name | (String, Date, Number) | String with each question name and value.
+  latitude | Float | Latitude where the form was answered. longitude | Float | Longitude where the form was answered. question_name | (String, Date, Number) | String with each question name and value.